So you will deliver our bike there and back? How much does it cost?

 What sort of cyclists come on your tours?

-We have a mixture, from the keen club cyclist through to the newcomer looking for a challenge.
-All suitable for a range of ages from teens to 70+.
-Sometimes our groups ride together, but equally as often everyone rides at their own pace which enables us to combine different kinds of rider on one trip, while still enabling you to regroup socially for snacks and meals.
+We have a mixture, from the keen club cyclist through to those who are fairly new to riding looking for a challenge with support on hand.
+Ages range from older teens to 70+.
+Sometimes our groups ride together, but equally as often everyone rides at their own pace which enables us to keep different kinds of rider happy on one trip, while still enabling you to regroup socially for snacks and meals.

 How fast will we travel?

-A touring cyclist will travel at around 12 miles per hour.
+An average touring cyclist will travel at around 12 miles per hour.
 So if a day’s ride is 60 miles you can expect to be cycling for a round 5 hrs plus food and rest stops.
-The guides will make sure you are never left behind or left out on the road on your own at the end of the day, while also supporting anyone who wants to travel more briskly.
+But we make sure to support all speeds.
+The guides will make sure you are never left behind or left out on the road on your own at the end of the day, while we will also do what we can to support those riders who want to ride faster.
+Our small groups make this easier to achieve.

 Do I need an expensive bike?